-Conclusion of this study was the pectoral girdle of common raven consisted of paired scapula, clavicle which fused ventrally to form furcula and coracoid bone.
-The scapula was thin, long bone with sharp caudal end and articular cranial end.
+The pectoral girdle of common raven consisted of paired scapula, clavicle which fused ventrally to form furcula and coracoid bone.
+The scapula was thin, sword shaped bone with sharp caudal end and articular cranial end.
 The clavicle was ‘U’ shaped with curved arms and broad proximal end and furcula at distal end where the two arms were fused.
 The shaft of the coracoid was cylindrical and somewhat compressed medially.
 Proximal end of coracoid was made up a furcular tuberosity which possessed large pneumatic foramen, glenoid fossa and a scapular process.
 Distal end of coracoid was presented with triangular area with pointed medial and lateral end and articular facet for the sternum.

 Disclaimer (artificial intelligence)